Departments and curriculum

 Subjects available: Art, Art History, Biology, Business Enterprise, Chemistry, Classical Civilisation, Computer Science, 2D Design, 3D Design, Economics, English Literature, French, Geography, German, Greek, History, Latin, Mathematics, Further Mathematics, Music, PRE (Philosophy, Religion & Ethics), Physics, Politics, Psychology, Spanish, Sports Science and Drama and Theatre.

 Games form a substantial part of the curriculum in every year, as do the tutorial provision and assembly time.

 Assessment and Reporting

-Pupils are assessed regularly with the expectation that weekly homework will be set and marked quickly.
-Homework is usually intended to be challenging in content and to take learning onwards rather than being simple repetition of work already done.
+Pupils are assessed regularly with the expectation that weekly homework will be set and marked regularly.
+Homework is usually intended to be challenging in content and to take learning onwards rather than being a simple repetition of work already done.

 There are half-termly and termly grade cards and a full written report at least once a year.